Money Saving Strategies

 Adequate accessibility could make or break a vacation for the less-mobile.
 Make sure to remember and inquire about wheelchair accessibility, pool lifts and special equipment needs..

 Your Puppy Deserves a Holiday, Too

 Are you or other people in the crew travelling with a family dog?
 Even though quite a few vacation homes allow cats and dogs, guidelines and fees fluctuate per property.
 A number of constraints may dismiss a prospective rental.
 Study your agreement thoroughly!
 Charges may apply when animals are added.
 Ask questions *before* you reserve!

 Several websites exist to match renters with property owners..
 Together with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Morehead City local vacation homes" for local vacation rental management companies.
 Aside from offering distinctive rental properties, local companies offer you top-notch service..

 Re-read the description to be sure the vacation rental has everything you need.
 If it is lacking, the rental management company may know of similar properties that fit your style and budget..

 Some rental home owners will negotiate prices, and some will not.
 If the rate isn't negotiable, the number of nights might be.
 Your easiest potential for a lower rate is switching to an off-season week.

 Study the Entire Contract

-Read through the full contract and make certain you understand who is liable for:
+Read the entire agreement and make certain you understand who is liable for:

 - Long Distance Phone Service